 Exercise 2.3

 Query the ENCOUNTER table for the number of patients who arrived at any facility in your system today who have not been discharged.
-For the sake of this example ignore, the fact that outpatients may not ever be discharged in the system and a number of other complexities.
+For the sake of this example, ignore the fact that outpatients may not ever be discharged in the system and a number of other complexities.
 The point of this example is simply to practice chaining qualifications together.

 You will need to use the cnvtdatetime() function just like in exercise 2.2.